srazaaliabidi/RockPaperScissorsFullStack/README.md

   Breakdown of Features,
   Team Member Tasks

+  Mock Up is in 3  picture files

+  Description: Rock, Paper Scissors.
+Self Explanetory.
+Home page with name and queue button along with leaderboards.
+Waiting page only says waiting.
+Pick between Rock, paper, scissors and have a player checker to show when each is ready.
+When both have selected pick a winner.
+Leaderboards is based on number of wins.

+  Kevin: Front End
+  Raza: Back End
+  Weerachai: Logic
+  Pavan: Database Management

 # Checkpoint 2 (11/21) (20 Points) :
   Working GUI components with some client side network communication.